My Story

 *At the time, the minimum wage was $8.50/hour

-My routine consisted of going to class Monday – Thursday, and Friday and going to the dining commons with to-go containers to stock up for the weekend.
+My routine consisted of going to class Monday – Thursday, and Friday going to the dining commons with to-go containers to stock up for the weekend.

 I didn’t have a meal plan on the weekends.